clj-puredata/clj-puredata/doc/types.md

 ## Connection

-Connections are created by `walk-node-args!` and added to the `:lines` of a (Context)[#context] whenever two nodes that are connected are found during parsing.
+Connections are created by `walk-node-args!` and added to the `:lines` of a [Context](#context) whenever two nodes that are connected are found during parsing.

 ##### Content